vrdabomb5717/Tandem/Project Log.md

 ## 5/6/12

 Finished project report.
 Wrote script to manage dependencies without falling into an infinite loop.
-Continued testing and debugging tree walker, and made slight changes in the grammar to facilitate this.
+Continued testing and debugging tree walker, and made slight changes in the grammar to facilitate this. ./tandem must be called with absolute path to file.

 ## 5/5/12